 Praise be unto Jeff Tamarkin for mentioning this little screed in Where the Interaction Is in the April 1997 issue of Discoveries magazine.

-Special thanks to Keith Hanlon, Larry Hopper, Peter and Darlene Morris, Terrence Michael Gabor, Tom Smith, Drew Shomer, Mike Clarson, Mark J. Schervish, Roger Green, Mark Sells and Steve Engler, for contributions to the list beyond the call of duty, and to Stan Cornyn, who helped put it all into perspective.
+Special thanks to Keith Hanlon, Larry Hooper, Peter and Darlene Morris, Terrence Michael Gabor, Tom Smith, Drew Shomer, and Mike Clarson, for contributions to the list beyond the call of duty, and to Stan Cornyn, who helped put it all into perspective.